 Section 101.
 Purpose.

-(A) The Financial Path governs the usage of the Student Government Association (SGA) funds which have been designated to aid student organizations.
-The intention is to help fund events and organizations which will benefit Youngstown State University and its students.
+(A) The Financial Path governs the usage of the Student Government Association (SGA) funds which have been designated to aid student organizations and university programs.
+The intention is to help fund events and organizations which will benefit Youngstown State University and its students during the COVID-19 pandemic.
 More assistance on the funding process will be available in the SGA office.

 (B) Title I establishes the purpose of this document, definitions, provisions for the budget, and organizational structure for the Financial Appropriations Committee.

-(C) Title II sets forth conditions for the nature of events or nascent student organizations SGA may fund.
+(C) Title II sets forth conditions for the nature of organizations, programs, events, travel, and so on that SGA may fund.